-Guided meditations are AMAZING.
+Guided meditations are an amazingly powerful way for recentering yourself and raising your vibration.
 They are so helpful in de-stressing you, healing you, helping you manifest dreams, helping you start the day right, helping you to get back on track mentally; I could go on and on.

 I listen to at least one guided meditation a day, usually at night before I go to sleep.
 My favorite guided meditations are usually around 20 minutes long, and they all help to instantly relax and re-center me.